-Both senescent flowers and fruits continue to be recorded as 'flowers' until they have exposed seed hairs (Figure 9).
-From the time of exposure of the first hairs on top of the splitting capsules, they are recorded as 'senescent'.
+Both senescent flowers and fruits continue to be recorded as 'flowers' until they have exposed seed hairs (Figure 9) from open capsules.
+From the time of exposure of the hairs from as much as a single splitting capsule, they are recorded as 'senescent'.
 Notice that fruits may be affected by larvae so that they expose seed hairs from the bottom of the capsules (excreta from the larvae are often visible among the seed hairs).
-These capsules must not be recorded as having seed hairs exposed, but should be recorded separately.
+These capsules must not be recorded as senescent but should be recorded separately.
 In Kobbefjord, this has not yet been observed.
 Senescent male flowers are not counted.